Skip to content

 scaling milk in a pot and adding in roux

 Whisk in the roux until it is completely smooth and mixed in, and bring to a boil to thicken.
 It should coat the back of a spoon easily, and if you run your finger through the sauce, the top part of the sauce should not creep through the part where you ran your finger.
-This consistency is called a nappe.
+This consistency is called nappe.
+Turn the heat down to low.

 whisking a white sauce and coating a spoon for nappe

-Cut a slit into ¼ of an onion and jam a bay leaf, then press a clove into the onion.
+Next, cut a small slit into ¼ of an onion about 1 inch wide and a 1/2 inch deep and jam a bay leaf into it.
+Then, press a clove into the onion.

 adding a bay leaf to an onion

-Place the onion into the sauce and cook for 15 minutes to infuse the flavor, then add in some freshly grated nutmeg or already pre-ground.
+Place the onion into the sauce and cook for 15 minutes to infuse the flavor.
+This cooking time will also help to remove any floury-starchy flavors.
+Next, add in some freshly grated nutmeg or already pre-ground.

 adding onion and fresh nutmeg to the white sauce

-Season with sea salt and ground white pepper, mix in, and then strain through a fine-mesh strainer or cheesecloth.
+Season with coarse salt and ground white pepper to taste.
+Remove the bechamel and then strain through a fine-mesh strainer or cheesecloth.

 seasoning the white sauce and straining it